jemcox/brookesbooks/_posts/2020-10-03-gothic-literature-and-the-old-english-font.md

 ![](../uploads/screenshot-2020-10-04-at-14.09.04.png "Some Different Editions of Dracula by Bram Stoker")

-Along with the typeface bright red is used to represent the vampiric main character and his taste for blood, and the black that it is paired with lends to the gothic element and hints at sinister things to come.
+The typeface is most commonly seen in black, red or white when associated with Dracula.
+Bright red is used to represent the vampiric main character and his taste for blood, and the black that it is often paired with lends to the gothic element and hints at sinister things to come.